Sometimes change happens an hour at a time.

 • Information about children's books on grief and related topics, organized in four age ranges

-We have linked to individual resources developed by 18 extraordinary organizations, including the Centre on Addiction and Mental Health, the Child Mind Institute, the Dougy Center, the Elizabeth Hospice, the Eluna Network, Families Rising, Good Grief, GriefSucks.com, the Grieving Students Organization, Judi's House/Jag Institute, the National Alliance for Children's Grief, the National Association for Children of Addiction, the National Center for School Crisis, the National Child Traumatic Stress Network, Psychology Today, the Sesame Workshop, and Wayfinder Family Co.
+We have linked to individual resources developed by 18 extraordinary organizations, including the Centre on Addiction and Mental Health, the Child Mind Institute, the Coalition to Support Grieving Students, the Dougy Center, the Elizabeth Hospice, the Eluna Network, Families Rising, the Good Grief Network, GriefSucks.com, the Highmark Caring Place, Judi's House/Jag Institute, the National Alliance for Children's Grief, the National Association for Children of Addiction, the National Center for School Crisis and Bereavement, the National Child Traumatic Stress Network, Prevention First/Youth and Caregivers Resource Center, Psychology Today, the Sesame Workshop, and Wayfinder Family Co.
 We highly recommend that you also take some time to explore the many free resources available on the websites of these organizations.

 The resources linked to in this Toolkit are solely the products and property of the organizations that have posted them, and those organizations bear no responsibility for the content of this toolkit or this website.